 rect that takes

 rect as a value.
-Then we clamp our local cursor coordinates
+Then, we clamp our local cursor

-rect which is later multiplied by the texture's width and
+rect, which we later multiply by the texture's width and

 calY which is converted to a value between

 vector2 cursor with the values of

 calY.
 After doing this we have received the ray that we cast into the minimap as a vector2 value which now needs to be converted into the real-world position of the player.

 In order to do that I have created a function called

 CastRayToWorld which takes a vector as a parameter.
 So in this function, we create a Ray